116 N. York Street, 3rd Floor, Elmhurst, IL 60126

 Divorcing a Narcissistic Spouse

 In many cases, a spouse with a diagnosed or undiagnosed mental illness may behave unreasonably during the divorce process.
 A narcissistic spouse will often focus solely on their own needs and desires, and they may be unwilling to cooperate or negotiate agreements in good faith.
 Navigating the divorce process with a narcissistic partner can be daunting.
-Their manipulative tactics and tendency to gaslight may leave you feeling uncertain of your own perceptions, or you may be concerned that your own needs and desires will not be properly addressed.
+Their manipulative tactics and tendency to gaslight may leave you feeling uncertain of your own perceptions and concerned that your own needs and desires will not be properly addressed.

 Seeking Professional Help During Divorce

-Addressing issues related to mental illness during your divorce can be a difficult and complex process.
-It is important to understand the potential implications of mental health issues on divorce proceedings, including whether physical or mental concerns will affect child custody decisions or financial support.
-A knowledgeable divorce lawyer can provide legal counsel and guidance during the process, ensuring that these concerns are addressed correctly and helping you reach an outcome that will protect your ongoing interests and allow you to maintain success in the future.
+A knowledgeable divorce lawyer is the best person to provide legal counsel and guidance during the divorce process, ensuring that concerns about mental health are addressed correctly and helping you reach an outcome that will protect your current interests and allow you to maintain success in the future.

 Share this post: